w7978708wen/Microsoft-Azure-and-Databricks/README.md

 <h2>Section 2.
 Azure Databricks for data transformation and data analysis (using PySpark) </h2>

 <h3>Create a workspace</h3>
-Create the workspace inside Azure Databricks.
-I made the mistake of choosing a region which has Unity Catalog enabled by default, such that I could not use the mount method to establish a relationship (with authentication information) from Azure Data Lake Storage to Azure Data Factory.

-What I learned:

--The region cannot be modified after creating the workspace.

--The region does not tell you whether it enables Unity Catalog by default.
-After launching Databricks Studio, if the left menu says "Data", then your workspace is in "DBFS" mode.
-Otherwise, if the left menu says "Catalogs" , then the workspace is in "Unity Catalog" enabled mode.

--The Australian Central region has Unity Catalog enabled by default.
-Whereas, the "Southeast Asia" region does not.
-<br><br>

 <h3>Create a cluster</h3>
-In Databricks, click on "Compute" on the left menu.
 When you create a new workspace, you would need to create a new cluster.

 The cluster will attach to notebook, and you would need to start the cluster before running the code.